-Before you can join the Guides Association of NYC, you must first be an actively licensed New York City guide.
-There are thousands of people with NYC sightseeing guide licenses, and here we will provide you the info on how to join their ranks.
+Before you can join the Guides Association of New York City, you must first be an actively licensed New York City guide.
+There are thousands of people with NYC sightseeing guide licenses - local residency is not required!

 How do I become a New York City tour guide?